dulouie/mushroom_mppt_doc/software/savingdata.md

 uos.mount(vfs, "/sd")
 ```

-The actual writing of the data to the SD card is done in Listing
+The actual writing of the data to the SD card is done in [this listing](#sdwrite),
-[\[listing:8\]](#listing:8){reference-type="ref" reference="listing:8"},
 here the file header is set first so that the correct variables can be
 assigned to the data later.
 The code uses a loop to vary the duty cycle
 of the device and measure the performance depending on it.

 The duty cycle is increased incrementally from 0% to 70%.
-After each increase in
-duty cycle, the voltage, current, and power of the device are measured
+After each increase in duty cycle, the voltage, current, and power of the device are measured
 and written to a file.
 The *file.flush()* command ensures that the data
 is written to the file immediately and does not just remain in the
 buffer memory.
 The process continues indefinitely until the program is
 terminated.

+###### Wirte data to SD listing {#sdwrite}

 ```python
 file = open('/sd/iu-data.txt', 'w')